First Target

-First Target is a 2000 American-Canadian made-for-television action-thriller film and a sequel to First Daughter (1999) with Daryl Hannah taking over the role of Agent Alex McGregor.
+First Target is a 2000 American-Canadian made-for-television action-thriller film and a sequel to First Daughter (1999) with Daryl Hannah taking over the lead role of Agent Alex McGregor from Mariel Hemingway.
 The film co-stars Doug Savant and Gregory Harrison, reprising their roles of Grant Coleman and President Jonathan Hayes.
+The film aired on October 15, 2000 on TBS Superstation.
+It was followed in 2002 by First Shot with Hemingway returning.

 Plot

 The Secret Service attempt to prevent an elaborately plotted assassination attempt on the President.

-Secret Service Agent Alex McGregor (Daryl Hannah) is charged with protecting President Jonathan Hayes (Gregory Harrison) who is facing problems with a powerful group represented by his Vice-President of the United States, and entrepreneur Senator Jack "J.P."
+Secret Service Agent Alex McGregor is charged with protecting President Jonathan Hayes who is facing problems with a powerful group represented by his Vice-President of the United States, and entrepreneur Senator Jack "J.P."
 Hunter who helped him win the election.
-Alex's fiancée Grant Coleman (Doug Savant) is now close friends with the President after helping save Jess' life after the kidnapping, and intends to marry Alex.
+Alex's fiancée Grant Coleman is now close friends with the President after helping save Jess' life after the kidnapping, and intends to marry Alex.

 The conspirators intend to assassinate the President while in Seattle to inaugurate the cable wire transportation Skytran and they hire professional killer/seductress Nina Stahl and her hacker brother Evan.

 With part of the Secret Service compromised and serving the purposes of the Vice-President, Alex faces difficulties protecting the President.